awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 ### CreateKey

-On invocation, the caller:

-- MAY provide a list of Grant Tokens

 This operation MUST create both a [branch key](#branch-key) and a [beacon key](#beacon-key) according to the [Branch Key and Beacon Key Creation](#branch-key-and-beacon-key-creation) section.